 Is Account Receivable a Current Asset?

-Examples of Accounts Receivables as Current Assets
+Examples of Accounts Receivables as Current Asset

 Garaner’s Company sells $1,200 of gems jewelry to a retailer on credit.
 The retailer has 60 days to pay the full $1200.
-Garaner’s Company will decrease its inventory by $1,200 and increases its accounts receivable by $1,200.
-After 60 days, once the retailer has paid the £1200, the Company increases its cash balance by $1,200 and decreases its accounts receivable by $1,200.
-The receivable here is a current asset as realization is made in less than 1 year.
+Garaner’s Company will decrease its inventory by $1,200 and increase accounts receivable by $1,200.
+After 60 days, once the retailer pays the £1200, the Company will increase its cash balance by $1,200 and decrease its accounts receivableAccounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. by $1,200.
+The receivable here is a current asset as they made a realization in less than 1 year.

 Fresh mango company limited sold 2 dozen boxes of mangoes to Ms. Riya.
 One dozen boxes were sold for cash and another for credit of 90 days.
-Here the seller will record cash sales for one dozen boxes and another would be raised as receivable.
+Here the seller will record cash sales for one dozen boxes, and another would be raised as receivable.
 The receivable would be shown as a current asset as the realization would happen in less than one year.